 At each of these locker stations, there are two different sizes: standard and large lockers.
 The standard lockers can easily fit small purses, wands, wallets and cell phones.
 But they aren’t tall enough to fit popcorn buckets or cups if standing up straight (an empty reusable cup can fit on its side).
 The large lockers can fit big backpacks and multiple purses.
 While the standard lockers are free, these large lockers cost $2 ($3 for every additional half-hour, with a max at $20).

 You should also be aware of Universal's "no loose items" policy at The Incredible Hulk Coaster and Hollywood Rip Ride Rockit.
 You must walk through a security screening with metal detectors and scanning wands that detect any items hidden in your pocket (everything from cell phones to coins).
 At these rides, a team member will instruct you to store all items, no matter the size, inside a ride locker!

 Pre-Paid Ride Lockers

 What about those crazy water rides, you ask?
 Unfortunately, Universal does not provide free lockers for the following rides at Islands of Adventure:

 However, there are paid short-term, single-entry lockers right outside of these rides so that you can protect any belongings you don't want to get soaked.
-The only difference between these lockers and the free ones is that you pay $4 (or $5 for large lockers) for the first 90 minutes and $3 for each hour after that.
+The only difference between these lockers and the free ones is that you pay $4 (or $5 for large lockers) for the first 90 minutes and $3 for each half-hour after that.
 There's also a $20 daily maximum on these short-term lockers.

 If you bring a large backpack with items (like bathing suits, towels, change of clothes, etc.) that you don’t necessarily need to lug around with you all day, you can choose to use Universal’s all-day lockers, which are located near the entrances of the parks.
 For these lockers, you can return anytime and continue to use the same locker throughout the day.